 Other possible defenses to insurance fraud charges can be a lack of intent to deceive or defraud, that the claim is not false, and a mistake of fact.
 A knowledgeable lawyer in West Palm Beach could evaluate a person’s case and determine what insurance fraud defense works best for them.

 Speaking to a West Palm Beach Insurance Fraud Attorney

 A West Palm Beach insurance fraud defense lawyer can help you with your case.
 A local attorney can collect all the evidence the Prosecution has in the case and assess whether the State met its burden of proof.
-An experienced attorney can identify gaps and weaknesses in the prosecution’s evidence to undermine their case.
+An experienced legal representative can identify gaps and weaknesses in the prosecution’s evidence to undermine their case.

-A lawyer can also help you mount a strong legal defense to the charges and work with you to develop a plan of action towards your case objectives.
+A legal team can also help you mount a strong legal defense to the charges and work with you to develop a plan of action towards your case objectives.
 This includes representing you throughout the legal process, preparing you for court appearances, and making sure you know what to expect each step of the way.
 Contact us to schedule a free, completely confidential initial consultation.